smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 </struct>
 ```

-Details on how a mobile application selects supported VSCs is described in the [Mobile libraries changes](0296-Update-video-streaming-capabilities-during-ignition-cycle.md#mobile-libraries-changes-ios-and-android) section.
+Details on how a mobile application selects supported VSCs are described in the [Mobile libraries changes](0296-Update-video-streaming-capabilities-during-ignition-cycle.md#mobile-libraries-changes-ios-and-android) section.

 4. These VSCs are transferred by SDL Core to the HMI within the same new notification.